xbeat/Glitch-Community/FAQ.md

 Now, in your devtools, it'll be just like Raven.js doesn't exist -- line numbers and exceptions will flow straight through, but it'll stay functional behind the scenes.

+### What differences are there between my remix and the main site?

 ### How do I add a question to the FAQ?

 I'd suggest remixing the site and adding the question.
 Feel free to take a stab at the answer, if you like.
 See CONTRIBUTING.md for how to contribute :-)